-Prerequisite: 1.0 unit of FSGN at the 2000 level or above or permission of the instructor

-An examination of the unique roles and position of older women in contemporary society with an emphasis on how they are perceived and treated by society.
+Prerequisite: completion of 5.0 units of university credit including 1.0 unit of FSGN or permission of the instructor An examination of the unique roles and position of older women in contemporary society with an emphasis on how they are perceived and treated by society.
 Topics may include the variations in the psychological, health, and socioeconomic status and needs of older women with implications for social policy.